A few years back, I attended a presentation by a well-known branding consultancy.

-A few years ago, I attended a presentation made by a well-known branding consultancy which covered the topic of promoting brands to children, a tactic which I am very much against.
+The topic was promoting brands to children, a tactic that I am very much against.

-The next day I met up with Jason, a good friend of mine who was also at the presentation and, like I, was slightly unnerved with the techniques employed by some brands when marketing to kids.
-I told him of my discovery, and he too was intrigued, and after a short discussion, we decided to look back at the marketing of Airfix in 1979.
+I met up with a friend, Jason, who had also attended the presentation and shared my concerns about the aggressive nature of branding to children.
+I told him of my discovery, and he too was intrigued.
+After a short discussion, we decided to look back at the marketing of Airfix in 1979.

 This technique of capturing the imagination was used in many of my childhood brands and with great success.
 Airfix still employs the approach today, albeit backed up by a web and print presence, and they are still selling well to children and adults alike.

 Perhaps, brands of today should look towards capturing imagination rather than shouting at kids and bombarding them with campaign after campaign.
 Isn’t it better to develop a brand that stays with a customer from childhood through to adulthood without intruding on their lives in such a brash and almost aggressive manner?
 I, like many others, think so.

 It’s essential to recognise the power of packaging and the influence it has on children.
 By creating an inviting, imaginative, and interactive experience, children can enjoy the brand and feel invested in it.
 This type of marketing can create a lasting impression on a child’s mind and translate into an adult’s buying behavior.

 Brands have a responsibility towards children and should be mindful of the messaging they put out there.
 Capturing imagination rather than pushing products can create a more positive and long-lasting relationship between the brand and the individual.